SoCold11/hookpilot/README.md

 Despite significant investment in media, creative development remains manual, inconsistent, and difficult to scale.

+## Early Observations

+Initial feedback suggests that users:
+- Struggle to decide what type of creative to produce before launching campaigns
+- Rely heavily on guesswork or competitor inspiration
+- Want clearer guidance on platform-specific best practices

 ## The Solution

 HookPilot streamlines and automates the ideation process by combining: